HasNate618/stupid-spotify/README.md

 - **CREATIVITY** - Is it creative? ✅ UNFORTUNATELY
 - **CHAOS** - Does it cause chaos? ✅ MAXIMUM CHAOS

-## 🎭 FEATURES (AKA THE STUPID STUFF)
+## FEATURES (AKA THE STUPID STUFF)

-### 🎵 Real Spotify Playback (The Only Smart Thing Here)
+### Real Spotify Playback (The Only Smart Thing Here)
 - **ACTUAL Spotify integration** using OAuth 2.0 and Web Playback SDK
-- Click random song button → plays ACTUAL music from your Spotify Premium account
+- Click random song button → plays ACTUAL music from a cringe music playlist
 - Full playback controls that work (shocking, we know)
-- Lives at the **bottom of your screen** in a cyberpunk dock with slanted buttons
 - Requires Spotify Premium because we're fancy like that

-### 🤖 AI Chatbot That GASLIGHTS You
+### AI Chatbot That GASLIGHTS You
 - Powered by **Cohere AI** (command-r-08-2024 model)
 - Ask it for music recommendations → it roasts you in Gen Z slang
 - Temperature set to **1.2** for MAXIMUM UNHINGED ENERGY
 - 18 different skibidi toilet jokes programmed in
 - Will tell you your music taste is "mid" and "not bussin fr fr"

+### Stupid Face Matching CAPTCHA
+- Uses webcam and face detection (face-api.js)
+- User must match their face to a stupid meme image (e.g. thinking monkey, confused Wojak)
+- If you don't match, you can't proceed (the dumbest security ever)
+- Great for making users feel as dumb as the app

-### 💀 Spinning Skull Emoji
+### Spinning 3D Skull Background
-- Originally was a 3D skull from Three.js
+- Implemented by rotating a 3D model using three.js
-- React 19 broke it so we replaced it with a CSS spinning emoji
-- Floats around the screen menacingly
-- Has a pink glow because aesthetics
+- 💀

-### 🎨 Billboard Hot 100 (But Make It Stupid)
+### Billboard Hot 100 (But Make It Stupid)
 - Scraped real Billboard chart data with Python
 - Songs grouped by fake "cover art colors"
 - Click a song → **plays a DIFFERENT random song**
-- Artists with "Unknown" names get replaced with "Lil Yeet" and "DJ Skibidi"
+- Song data not scraped properly were replaced with "Lil Yeet" and "DJ Skibidi"
-- Random sound effects play when you click

-### 🎨 Early 2000s GeoCities Aesthetic
+### Early 2000s Aesthetic
 - **Comic Sans MS everywhere** (yes, really)
 - Neon lime green, hot pink, and cyan colors
 - 3D borders on literally everything